- #1 The American Association of Retired Persons (AARP)

 Meals on Wheels core service is food and nutrition for seniors.
 It has a well-established network across America and works with more than 5,000 community programs whose aim is to support seniors in matters of food and nutrition.

 Meals on wheels funds community programs and conduct leadership training, carry out research and supports advocacy programs in line with the provision of nutrition services, meals, and checks to seniors.

-Interesting facts: In 2016 alone, Meals on Wheels delivered up to 219 million meals with only 3 % of its funding coming from the Federal government.
+Interesting facts: Meals on Wheels delivered up to 219 million meals with only 3 % of its funding coming from the Federal government.
 Most of its funding, up to 68 %, comes from corporate and foundation grants and most of it goes into food purchase.
 This has been made possible with over 2 million volunteers who have saved the organization a big chunk of operational costs.